Minnesota Court Records

 - Theft of property (under $5,000) and livestock

-- Violation of weapon regulation (possession without permit, transfer pistol to minor, discharge of firearm, etc)
+- Violation of weapon regulation (possession without permit, transfer pistol to a minor, discharge of a firearm)

 - Voting violations